jmhammond/math-courses/content/blog/allowfullscreen-a-lesson/index.md

 ShowBreadCrumbs = true
 +++

 I've spent the last week trying to improve my site's presentation of material for my calculus students.
-What really irked me was how unprofessional my images looked when I'd go in the classroom and see my site rendered on their phones.
+What really irked me was how unprofessional my non-responsive images looked when I'd go in the classroom and see my site rendered on their phones.

-They weren't responsive.

 So I added `lightbox2` javascript library, I used Hugo's automatic generation of smaller images (for faster load times), and changed the positioning CSS.
 I felt really proud because it looked great on the laptop (Safari and Firefox) and on mobile.
 Hooray!